asaiatin/asaiatin.github.io/_posts/2025-08-12-Persistent AI.md

 - **Privacy paradox**: The more context you share, the more valuable the AI becomes, but also the more you're locked in
 - **AI relationships**: When your AI assistant knows you better than most humans do, what does that do to human relationships?

-## My Take

-This connects to something I've written about before - manufacturing luck.
-You can create opportunities by being relentless, by reaching out directly, by doing the work others won't.

-Context engineering is manufacturing luck for AI interactions.
-Instead of hoping generic AI gives you good results, you're building a system that learns your patterns, understands your context, and actively helps you create better outcomes over time.

-The AI becomes your partner in manufacturing luck.

 ## The Bottom Line